ImageMagick/ImageMagick/README.md

 <img align="center" src="https://imagemagick.org/image/wizard.png" alt="ImageMagick logo" width="265"/>
 </p>

-Use [ImageMagick®](https://imagemagick.org/) to create, edit, compose, or convert bitmap images.
-It can read and write images in a variety of formats (over 200) including PNG, JPEG, GIF, HEIC, TIFF, DPX, EXR, WebP, Postscript, PDF, and SVG.
-Use ImageMagick to resize, flip, mirror, rotate, distort, shear and transform images, adjust image colors, apply various special effects, or draw text, lines, polygons, ellipses and Bézier curves.
+Use [ImageMagick®](https://imagemagick.org/) to create, edit, compose, or convert digital images.
+It can read and write images in a variety of formats (over 200) including PNG, JPEG, GIF, WebP, HEIC, SVG, PDF, DPX, EXR and TIFF.
+ImageMagick can resize, flip, mirror, rotate, distort, shear and transform images, adjust image colors, apply various special effects, or draw text, lines, polygons, ellipses and Bézier curves.

 #### What is ImageMagick?

-The functionality of ImageMagick is typically utilized from the command line or you can use the features from programs written in your favorite programming language.
-Choose from these interfaces: G2F (Ada), MagickCore (C), MagickWand (C), ChMagick (Ch), ImageMagickObject (COM+), Magick++ (C++), JMagick (Java), L-Magick (Lisp), NMagick (Neko/haXe), MagickNet (.NET), PascalMagick (Pascal), PerlMagick (Perl), MagickWand for PHP (PHP), IMagick (PHP), PythonMagick (Python), magick (R), RMagick (Ruby), or TclMagick (Tcl/TK).
-With a language interface, use ImageMagick to modify or create images dynamically and automagically.

-ImageMagick utilizes multiple computational threads to increase performance and can read, process, or write mega-, giga-, or tera-pixel image sizes.

 ImageMagick is free software delivered as a ready-to-run binary distribution or as source code that you may use, copy, modify, and distribute in both open and proprietary applications.
 It is distributed under a derived Apache 2.0 [license](https://imagemagick.org/script/license.php).

-The ImageMagick development process ensures a stable API and ABI.
-Before each ImageMagick release, we perform a comprehensive security assessment that includes memory error and thread data race detection to prevent security vulnerabilities.
+ImageMagick utilizes multiple computational threads to increase performance and can read, process, or write mega-, giga-, or tera-pixel image sizes.
 The current release is the ImageMagick 7.1.0 series.
 It runs on Linux, Windows, Mac Os X, iOS, Android OS, and others.

 The authoritative ImageMagick web site is https://imagemagick.org.
 The authoritative source code repository is https://github.com/ImageMagick/ImageMagick.
 We continue to maintain the legacy release of ImageMagick, version 6, at https://legacy.imagemagick.org.

 #### Features and Capabilities